Covid-19 Updates

 • If students or employees experience symptoms, they must immediately inform HR or Student Services, self-isolate, and get a COVID-19 test at an official testing facility—regardless of vaccination status.

 • Results must be reported to HR or Student Services.
 The costs of these tests will be covered by most insurance, but a doctor’s office referral may be required.
-If there is a problem obtaining the symptomatic test for free, contact HR for a reimbursement.
+If there is a problem obtaining the symptomatic test for free, contact HR for reimbursement.

 • Individuals who test positive must remain in isolation for 5 days from the onset of symptoms.